GoogleCloudPlatform/covid-19-open-data/README.md

 ## Why another dataset?

 There are many other public COVID-19 datasets.
-However, we believe this dataset is unique in the way that it merges multiple global sources, at a fine spatial resolution, using a consistent set of region keys.
-We hope this will make it easier for researchers to use.
-We are also very transparent about the [data sources](#sources-of-data), and the [code](src/README.md) for ingesting and merging the data is easy to understand and modify.
+However, we believe this dataset is unique in the way that it merges multiple global sources, at a fine spatial resolution, using a consistent set of region keys in a way we hope facilitate ease of usage.
+Most importantly, we are committed to transparency regarding open, public, and licensed data sources.
+Lastly, the code for ingesting and merging the data is easy to understand and modify.